Three Kingdoms: Resurrection of the Dragon: Plot

-Zhao and his army reach a fork in the road, where he opens the first envelope and follows the instructions.
-He splits his army into two groups: he leads one group while Guan Xing and Zhang Bao lead the other.

-Zhao later encounters the Wei general Han De and slays his four sons.
-However, he falls into a trap set by the Wei commander, Cao Ying, and retreats to Phoenix Heights.
-While he is surrounded on all sides and his army has sustained heavy casualties, he opens the second envelope and learns that his task is actually to distract the Wei army while Guan Xing and Zhang Bao proceed to capture enemy territory.
+When the Shu army reaches a fork in the road, Zhao Zilong opens the first envelope and follows the instructions to split the army into two groups.
+Guan Xing and Zhang Bao lead one group, while he and the others lead the other group.
+Zhao Zilong later engages Wei forces in battle and slays the four sons of the Wei general Han De.
+Afterwards, he realises he has fallen into a trap set by Cao Ying, Cao Cao's granddaughter who is now leading the Wei army.
+Retreating to Phoenix Heights, Zhao Zilong is besieged by the enemy and his troops suffer heavy casualties.
+He opens the second envelope and learns that Zhuge Liang has planned for him to distract the Wei army, while Guan Xing and Zhang Bao led the other force to capture enemy territory.

-After attempts by both sides to provoke each other into attacking, Zhao duels with Cao Ying and defeats her but lets her go.
-Zhao was injured in the duel, but ordered his officers to hide it from his men to prevent them from being discouraged.
-When the Wei forces advance towards Phoenix Heights, Zhao allows his subordinates to lead all his troops into battle.
+After attempts by both sides to provoke each other into attacking, Zhao Zilong duels with Cao Ying and defeats her but lets her go.
+Although he was injured in the duel, he orders his subordinates to keep it secret from their men so that their morale would not be affected.
+When the Wei forces advance towards Phoenix Heights, Zhao Zilong allows his subordinates to lead all his troops into battle.
 The Shu army is almost completely wiped out when the Wei forces use gunpowder traps.
 Han De and Deng Zhi perish in battle.

-Zhao and Luo watch the battle and its aftermath from Phoenix Heights.
-At the end, Luo reveals that he was the one who betrayed Zhao to Cao Ying.
-Luo had been very jealous of Zhao all these years because Zhao kept rising up the ranks while Luo remained a foot soldier.
-The two men make peace with each other and Luo helps Zhao remove his armour and tearfully beats the war drum as Zhao makes his final charge towards the enemy.
+Zhao Zilong and Luo Ping'an watch the battle and its aftermath from Phoenix Heights.
+At the end, Luo Ping'an reveals that he had betrayed Zhao Zilong by revealing their location to the enemy because he had been jealous of Zhao Zilong all these years.
+Zhao Zilong had been rising through the ranks since he joined the army, while Luo Ping'an had remained a foot soldier.
+The two men make peace with each other.
+Luo Ping'an helps Zhao Zilong remove his armour and tearfully beats the war drum as Zhao Zilong makes his final charge towards the enemy.